evil-in/Hans-Rosling-viz/README.md

-## Recreating the late Hans Rosling's visualization in Python
+## Recreating the late Hans Rosling's visualization

 **Inspired by:**